 Recently, we have been seeing a number of phishing attacks using a simple strategy to get their blatant email spoofs past Microsoft's phishing scans.
-The tactic, which we are calling ZeroFont, involves inserting hidden words with a font size of zero that are invisible to the recipient.
+The font manipulation tactic, which we are calling ZeroFont, involves inserting hidden words with a font size of zero that is invisible to the recipient.
 This is a very old technique, seldom seen anymore, that was once used to bypass spam filters.
 What makes this attack interesting is that it is now being used to fool Microsoft's natural language processing.

 What is natural language processing?